CoursAvenue/CoursAvenue/README.md

 ```

 By default, most of the mailers are disabled.
 If your spec requires testing
-whether an email has been sent, you can re-enable emails by adding the tag
+whether an email has been sent or not, you can re-enable emails by adding the
-`with_email`:
+tag `with_email`:

 ```ruby
 it 'sends two emails', with_email: true do